rmchecklist/learnign/Reactjs.md

   };
 ```
 8. Here we are using focus method from useRef hook which is exposed to outside component using imperativeHandle and React.forwardRef on Input component
+9. This can usefull for focusing and scrolling and avoid for all other purposes.